 From growing up on a sheep farm and cooking with lamb over the years I’ve found it is perfect for all types of dishes, from traditional to ethnic.
 The flavour of lamb pairs well with a range of world cuisines including Asian flavours.

 For this recipe, I’m filling dumplings with local lamb and vegetables and seasoning them lightly with Asian flavours.
 This is great recipe for entertaining at home.
-I often get everyone involved in the dumpling making as it’s great fun with a little learning.
-You can make a large batch and freeze half for your next special occasion!
+I often get everyone involved in the dumpling making as it’s great fun.
+You can make a large batch to spice up your midweek meal repertoire and freeze half for your next special occasion!

 Asian Lamb Gyoza (Dumplings)

 Makes 25–30 gyoza (dumplings)

 25–30 gyoza skins (available in Asian supermarkets)

 Bowl of water, for sealing the dumplings

 80ml cold water, for steaming

 1 tablespoon soy sauce